CPCS 360 Excavator Above 10t (A59)

-The CPCS Excavator Course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold a operators ticket.
-With the ticket, they will be able to work on site.
-It is likely that the plant operator’s card will soon be compulsory for those who want to work on site and operate a dumper and roller.
-It is advised to obtain one in the near future.
+The CPCS Excavator Course allows plant operators and drivers to attend the relevant training to hold a operators ticket.
+With the ticket, they will be able to work on-site.
+Likely, the plant operator’s card will soon be compulsory for those who want to work on-site and operate a dumper and roller.
+It is advised to obtain one as soon as possible.